Last Updated: February 2025

 What is the Eclipse Foundation Working Group Process?

-You can read the Process here.
-You can browse our existing Industry Collaborations here.
+You can read the Working Group Process and browse our existing Industry Collaborations.

 Does Eclipse have a Working Group Operations Guide?